 8. Amazon Basics Electric Eraser

-Amazon Basics isn’t known for the highest quality products on the market, but for simple tasks this electric eraser may perfectly fit the bill.
+Amazon Basics isn’t known for the highest quality products on the market, but for simple tasks, this electric eraser fits the bill perfectly.

-The two-holder kit fits both smaller and larger erasers (depending on the bit you install), and includes a whopping 90 refills.
-The eraser itself isn’t the highest quality, but for arthritic puzzlers or notice artists it should more than suffice.
+The two-holder kit fits both smaller and larger erasers (depending on the bit you install) and includes a whopping 90 refills.
+The eraser itself isn’t the highest quality, but for arthritic puzzlers or novice artists, it should more than suffice.

 9. Sinzau Electric Eraser Kit

-The Sinzau Electric Eraser is compact and runs off of two AAA batteries.
+The Sinzau Electric Eraser is compact and is powered by two AAA batteries.
 There isn’t too much special about it, but it is yet another affordable (and versatile) option for artists.

 This eraser works well on both pencil and ink, so it’s perfect for technical drawing and precision-type work.
 It holds both 5 mm and 2.3 mm erasers, and the kit comes with ten larger refills and 12 smaller refills.

 10. Toolsand Electric Pencil Sharpener, Eraser, and Vacuum Set

 This electric pencil sharpener and eraser kit has everything you need (and more!) and features three battery-operated items: a pencil sharpener, eraser, and mini vacuum.
 Plus, the batteries for all devices are included.

 The product also comes with four spare blades and 70 eraser refills.
 The compact sharpener works with any size pencil, except woodless ones.
 It can hone a dull pencil in one second or sharpen a new one in five!